Kapan: Media

 Kapan has two local TV companies: Khustup TV and Sosi TV.
 Khustup TV was founded in 2004 and covers the entire region of Syunik.
 Sosi TV was founded in 2012 and covers the central and southern parts of Syunik.

 Transportation

-The M-2 main road that connects the capital Yerevan with southern Armenia, the Iranian border, and the Artsakh Republic, passes through Kapan.

-In late 2008, the road between Kapan and Meghri on the Iranian border was redeveloped.
-However, the Kapan-Kovsakan-Mijnavan railway line is currently inactive.

-Prior to the First Nagorno-Karabakh War, the nearby defunct airport accommodated the YAK-40 and AN-14 cargo aircraft.
+The M-2 main road that connects the capital Yerevan with southern Armenia and the Iranian border passes through Kapan.
+Prior to the First Nagorno-Karabakh War, the nearby airport accommodated the YAK-40 and AN-14 cargo aircraft.
 In February 2017, the governor of Syunik Province, Vahe Hakobyan, announced that the airfield would become a modern airport serving the town of Kapan and southern Armenia, and on June 6 a test landing was conducted at the airfield with the governor on board.
 According to the plan, the reconstruction of Kapan Airport was expected to be completed in 2018, with an estimated cost of US$2 million.
-By February 2020 the airport reconstruction was close to completion and it was expected to reopen in May 2020.
+The airport was reopened in 2023 and operates flights between the town and the capital city of Yerevan, thus making Kapan the third city in Armenia with an operating airport after Yerevan and Gyumri.